EsotericSoftware/spine-runtimes/spine-unity/README.md

 ## Spine version

-spine-unity works with data exported from Spine 3.4.02.
+spine-unity works with data exported from Spine 3.5.x.

 spine-unity supports all Spine features.

+Unity's physics components do not support dynamically assigned vertices so they cannot be used to mirror bone-weighted and deformed BoundingBoxAttachments.
+However, BoundingBoxAttachment vertices at runtime will still deform correctly and can be used to perform manual hit detection.

 ## Documentation